norbertszsor/Sparkle.Regressor/README.md

    python utils/ModelGeneratorUtil.py
    ```

-   Alternatively, if you have pre-generated models, you can skip this step.
+   Alternatively, if you have pre-generated models, you can skip this step or u can use API Input apporach.

    The regressor will create personalized prediction models for each column in the dataset for various time frames, such as [24 hours, 48 hours, 168 hours, and 720 hours].(in memory if u use alternative approach)

-4. **API Input**: To use the API, provide a large dictionary of dates and values.
+3. **API Input**: To use the API, provide a large dictionary of dates and values.(recommend a minimum data volume is one year)

-5. **Running the Local Server**: Execute `Host.py` to run a dedicated local server.
+4. **Running the Local Server**: Execute `Host.py` to run a dedicated local server.

    ```bash
    python Host.py